dbraun31/tobids/README.md

 ToBids is a general Python tool developed for the [Dynamic Mind and Brain Lab](https://sites.google.com/site/aaronkucyi) to convert raw neuro data to [BIDS](https://bids.neuroimaging.io/) format.
-This tool provides an easy command-line interface for easy data conversion.
+This tool provides a command-line interface for easy data conversion.

 All questions can be directed to Dave Braun: dave.braun@drexel.edu